10.2.4. #pragma and #ifndef: Actor 2

 1. The first class specification only contains declarations or prototypes and may be included in a program repeatedly without error.
 Following this organization, programmers define the constructor and display function in a source code file.

 So far, I haven't suggested how a class specification might become included in a program more than once.
 The Actor2 header files and the main function demonstrate a common way that this can occur.
-C++ provides two preprocessor mechanisms (the ANSI standard incorporates only one) to prevent this error by ensuring that a class specification is included in each source code file exactly one time.
+C++ provides two preprocessor mechanisms (the ANSI standard incorporates only one) to prevent this error by ensuring that a class specification is included in each source code file exactly once.

 #include Guard